ChilliCream/graphql-workshop/docs/6-subscriptions.md

    }
    ```

    Execute the subscription query.
-Nothing will happen at this point and you will just see a loading indicator.
+Nothing will happen at this point, and you will just see a loading indicator.

    ![Subscription Waiting for Events](images/31-bcp-subscribe.png)